 By Ed Simon

 The land surrounding the confluence of the Allegheny, Monongahela, and Ohio rivers has supported communities of humans for millennia.
-In the past four centuries, however, it has been transformed utterly and many times over by the people who call it home.
-In this brief, lyrical, and idiosyncratic new book, Ed Simon follows the story of America's furnace through a series of interconnected segments, covering all manner of Pittsburgh-beloved people, places, and things, including:
+Over the past four centuries, however, it has been transformed countless times by the many people who call it home.
+In this brief, lyrical, and idiosyncratic collection, Ed Simon, a staff writer at The Millions, follows the story of America's furnace through a series of interconnected segments, covering all manner of Pittsburgh-beloved people, places, and things, including:

-An Alternative History of Pittsburgh is a must-read for anyone curious about this storied city, and for Pittsburghers who think they know it all-too-well already.
+Accessible and funny, An Alternative History of Pittsburgh is a must-read for anyone curious about this storied city, and for Pittsburghers who think they know it all too well already.